Store Mapping

 }

-Now you can use the Formats.date lens for deriving appropriate stores:
+Now you can use the Formats.date lens for deriving stores:

 val birthday: Store<String> = personStore.map(Person.birthday() + Formats.date)